We just celebrated my son’s 6th birthday with these fun gluten-free Halloween treats – bat cookies. The kids went crazy for them!

-If you are looking for a simple, delicious addition to your Halloween treats, look no further.
+Need a simple, delicious addition to your Halloween treat?
+Look no further.

 Holiday baking is the best

-This is our simple Fall Gingerbread Spice Cookie, which I have used multiple times throughout the holidays.
-You can simply roll them into balls (and flatten) or use the dough with your favorite cookie cutters.
+This is our simple Fall Gingerbread Spice Cookie, which I use multiple times throughout the holidays.
+Simply roll them into balls or use the dough with your favorite cookie cutters.
 Of course, they make perfect gingerbread cookies at Christmas.

 Stir until completely incorporated and form a big ball.
 Cover and place in the refrigerator for about 30 minutes, or overnight.

-When ready to bake, preheat oven to 350°
+When ready to bake, preheat the oven to 350°

 For cookie cutters: use a surface of wax paper or parchment paper for the best way to cut these cookies.
 Roll out a small ball of dough about ¼ inch thick and cut with any fun cookie cutter.
 We used a bat and a pumpkin for Halloween.

 Add a little brown rice flour if the dough gets too sticky.
-Use caution – too much will dry out the cookies, and they may become gummy.
+Use caution – too much can either dry out the cookies or end up tasting gummy.